-It is flying creature with a bird like beak.
-To me it looks kind of like a large bat.
+It is a flying creature with a bird like beak.
+It looks kind of like a large bat.

 The Pteranodon was not a dinosaur by scientific classification.
 But it is included in most dinosaur books.

 First cut out the construction paper pieces.
 For the body, cut two pieces of paper 2 by 3 1/2 inches each.
 The beak is two triangle pieces, each about 2 inches long.

 (Scientists know that it ate fish.
 They have found fossilized fish in the stomach area and fish in the jaws of another Pteranodon.)

 To make the face, cut a strip of paper 1 inch by 5 inches long.
 It will fit on the bottom of the cup.
 To make the crest on the back of the head, place the bottom of the cup on the paper.
 Then draw 3/4 of the circle and then finish by drawing a triangle, cut it out.